sparkflows/sparkflows-docs/docs/user-guide/connectors/snowflake.rst

 The below workflow does the following:

-* Reads Snowflake Table
+* Reads Snowflake Table.
-* Prints a few records of the dataframe
+* Prints a few records of the dataframe.

 .. figure:: ../../_assets/snowflake/1.PNG
    :alt: snowflake